tiagoantao/abjad-ipython/README.md

 License
 -------

 This code is distributed under a CC 1.0 Universal license.
+See the file LICENSE.txt for details.

 ./tiago